Jacques-Émile Blanche: Personal life

-Blanche was well-known in Parisian society to be homosexual, though closeted.
-After the Oscar Wilde trials he married Rose Lemoinne, the daughter of the publisher and editor of the influential Parisian newspaper Journal des Débats, but the marriage was never consummated.
+Blanche was well known in Parisian society to be homosexual, though closeted.
+After the Oscar Wilde trials he married Rose Lemoinne, daughter of John Lemoinne the journalist, publisher and editor of the influential Parisian newspaper Journal des Débats.
+The marriage was never consummated.
 One of his lovers may have been the Spanish painter Rafael de Ochoa, whom Blanche wrote shared the "same tendencies", and features with him in a self-portrait.

 Blanche died at his home in Offranville-en-Caux, Normandy, France on 30 September 1942.

+He was buried in the 2nd section of Passy Cemetery.

+Posterity

+A street in Offranville and a street in Dieppe were named after him.

+In Offranville, there is a museum located on the 2nd floor of the Maison du Parc du Colombier which brings together paintings, complete literary works, souvenirs, letters and photographs of the artist, his family and his works.

 Published works

 He was the author of the unreliable Portraits of a Lifetime: the late Victorian era: the Edwardian pageant: 1870–1914 (London: J.M.
 Dent, 1937) and More Portraits of a Lifetime, 1918–1938 (London: J.M.
 Dent, 1939), about which Walter Sickert said "he is liable to twist things he hears or doesn't into monstrous fibs".